 - 1. Accurately logging and adhering to duty hour standards - 2.
 Accurately logging and attending to medical records - 3.
 Maintaining the standards of turn-around-time particularly as it relates to autopsy protocols and provisional diagnoses - 4.
 Responsiveness to calls when paged on home call - 5.
 Email etiquette and civility in all forms of communication - 6.
 Adherence to the LSU Social Media Policy - 7.
-Accurately logging and attending to case log recording in the ACGME system - 8.
-Meeting the required attendance standards for conferences - 9.
+Accurately logging and attending to case log recording in the ACGME system

+- 8. Meeting the required attendance standards for conferences - 9.
 Alertness management - 10.
 Assurance of fitness for duty - 11.
 Recognition of impairment in self and in others around you - 12.
 Adherence to policies governing transitions of care - 13.
 Completing core modules and other online assignments including compliance training - 14.
-Maintenance of licensure and certifications

-- 15. Awareness of and compliance with all institutional policies - 16.
-Adherence to policies and procedures in GME including those in the House officer manual and other program and institutional requirements.
+Maintenance of licensure and certifications - 15.
+Awareness, adherence and compliance with all institutional and GME policies and procedures, inclusive of those in the House officer manual; and both the LSU and ACGME institutional and program requirements